Autism: Emerging evidence-based interventions

 Interventions for autistic adults have limited evidence; cognitive behavioral approaches and mindfulness are considered promising.
 Music therapy for autistic people likely improves overall autism severity, global functioning, and quality of life, but evidence is unclear for social and communication skills.
 Animal-assisted activities and therapies show promise in improving social communication, irritability, hyperactivity, and word usage in autistic people.

+Caregivers

+Families who care for an autistic child often experience greater stress.
+Parents often face substantial barriers when seeking an autism diagnosis and appropriate care for their child, including long waits, financial strain, and inconsistent guidance from healthcare providers.
+Affiliate stigma can also reduce quality of life, where negative attitudes toward the autistic child are extended to those close to them.
+Family members who are themselves autistic may be better able to understand the autistic child.

 Prognosis

-With appropriate supports that promote independence and self-determination, autistic people can participate fully in their communities and lead meaningful, productive lives.
-Autism typically persists whether diagnosed in children or in adults, but those who no longer meet the criteria for diagnosis may have it removed.
-Some report that those with limited support needs are likely to have lessened autistic features over time, while others argue that this perception is likely due to masking; i.e., hiding autistic characteristics to avoid stigma.
+The prognosis after diagnosis of autism in childhood is poorly understood.
+Some core diagnostic symptoms, including restricted and repetitive behaviors, are stable, but some gradual symptom changes occur.
+Among children diagnosed before age 6, about 9 in 10 continue to meet diagnostic criteria one year later.
+Some report that those with limited support needs are likely to have lessened autistic features over time, while others argue that this perception is likely due to masking—hiding autistic characteristics to avoid stigma.
+Long-term outcomes vary, in part due to variability in presentation between individuals and across affected domains.
+Autistic adults are more likely to be unemployed and have greater mental health service needs than the general population.
 About 85% of autistic people need support with independent living in adulthood.
-Factors such as developing spoken language before age six, having an IQ above 50, and possessing marketable skills are associated with a higher likelihood of independent living in adulthood.
+Factors such as developing spoken language before age six, having an IQ above 50, and possessing marketable skills are associated with higher likelihood of independent living in adulthood.
+Mortality among autistic people is approximately twice that of the general population, particularly among those with co-occurring neurologic or psychiatric disorders.